shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/client-hints-for-ssp-clients.md

 ---
-title: Client Hints for SSP Clients
+title: User Agent Client Hints for SSP Clients
 description: In this article, learn about the user-agent client hints API for SSP clients and the supported Open RTB for maximum performance and optimal device targeting. ms.custom: supply-partners ms.date: 10/28/2023
 ---

-# Client hints for SSP clients
+# User agent client hints for SSP clients

 ## Overview